 Challenge 6: find a 3D irreptile with a finite number of faces which is not a 3D rep-tile.

 Tiling 9 gives us a solution: we could have created a two-dimensional regular tiling of the P-pentacube with nine pieces of the same size, and we could have layered three of these tilings to create a 3D rep-27 tiling.
 Instead, we have replaced some of these tiles by a bigger tile, and we end up with a 3D irrep-20 tiling (note that the P-pentacube is not rep-20).

 Here we used the third dimension for a somewhat unusual tiling.
 However, it is not a solution to Challenge 2 because the most simple self-tiling is still layered.
 And it is not a solution to Challenge 3 because it does not reduce the minimum number of pieces (rep-order = 8).

 There are infinitely many solutions.
 We simply dissect an

 is an integer) into two congruent tiles with a thickness of at least 2 in each direction.
 This ensures that there cannot be any layers of thickness 1.

 Tilings 11 and 12 shows the most simple example: two copies of the special tetracubes tile a 2×2×2 cube, hence eight copies tile a large version of the tetracube.

 The U-shaped pentacube shown in tiling 13 is one of many 3D irreptile solutions.
 The associated 2D pentasquare is not a rep-tile.
 It is not even an irreptile, but its extrusion of thickness 1 is a 3D rep-tile.

-We see that even very simple 3D irreptiles can have a very high rep-order.
+Even very simple 3D irreptiles can have a very high rep-order.

 Unsolved: amongst the solutions to Challenge 3, which is the one with the smallest irrep-order?